 I want to say a few more words about the social responsibility of Christians is this impending third era.
 We are not being called to merely provide pre-schools, meeting places for AA meetings, and other gap-filling services.
 We are called to show up on the lead edges of historical evolvement.
 Here are examples: climate crisis moderation, a post-fossil-fuel energy infrastructure, fresh water, fresh air, fresh food for everyone, species diversity, full democracy not ruled by the wealthy few, a living wage for every full-time employment, economic equity, equal rights before the law (including its application and enforcement), and many more such challenges in the now and future destiny of this planet and its life forms.

 Finally, I want to make one more response to Harvey Cox's provocative book The Future of Faith.
 In the next to last chapter, Cox points out that the numerically growing regions of contemporary Christianity are appearing in Africa, Latin American, and parts of Asia.
 This is mostly happening among Pentecostals (Cox notes that Pentecostals are not to be confused with the typical U.S. fundamentalists).
-Cox also points out non-European, non-North American movements of "spirited" Roman Catholics and "spirited" main-stream Protestants.
-I agree that these growing movements are manifesting a revolt against the hierarchical and imposed beliefs aspects of Christendom and seeking a liveliness that is more personal and authentic.
+Cox also points out the "spirited" movements among the non-European and non-North American Roman Catholic and mainstream Protestant churches.
+I agree that these growing movements are manifesting a revolt against the hierarchical and imposed beliefs aspects of Christendom.
+They are seeking a liveliness that is more personal and authentic.
 This is a challenge to Western Christians who are still clinging to Christendom.

-And we need to also notice that these vigorous non-Western movements still manifest many hangovers of Christendom-many misleading interpretations of the Christian past and many restricted visions of the required future for a fully relevant Christian witness to our times.
-Such needed enrichments will include greater theological clarity as well as a strong communal life and keen ethical relevance to the times in which we live.
+And I want to point out that we also need to notice that these vigorous non-Western movements still manifest many hangovers of Christendom-many misleading interpretations of the Christian past and many restricted visions of the required future for a fully relevant Christian witness to our times.
+Such needed enrichments will include greater theological clarity as well as a stronger communal life and a keen, thoughtful, well-informed ethical relevance to the times in which we live.

-This essay is only a beginning on answered how all the emerging third-period qualities mentioned above become fully realized in these new non-Western spirit upwellings, as well as within and alongside the old and dying forms of Christianity in Europe and North America.
+This essay is barely a beginning toward answering how all the emerging third-period qualities mentioned above become fully realized in these non-Western spirit upwellings.
+Equally open-ended is our vision about what is happening in the way of replacements for the old and dying forms of Christianity in Europe and North America.
 This extended essay is a prayer for a full emergence of a widespread practice of a Christianity that powerfully recovers the confidence, authenticity, and freedom turned loose in century one-a heartfelt trust in and vigorous obedience to that Final Reality that does all things well.